UPPS 04.04.03 - Staff Employment

 PROCEDURES FOR EMPLOYEE REFERENCE CHECKS

-External Organizations - Human Resources will verify dates of employment, job title and salary information.
+External Organizations – Any reference check requests for current or former Texas State employees should be sent to Human Resources.
+Human Resources will verify dates of employment, job title, and salary information.
 Human Resources will not provide other information concerning the employee’s official work history unless requested via release signed by the employee.
 Human Resources will not provide information concerning a former employee’s eligibility for re-employment with the university.

 NOTE: Supervisors are discouraged from responding to reference checks from other employers concerning former employees.
 Documentation contained in official university records must support an adverse response.
 An individual who gives out undocumented or unsubstantiated information on a reference check assumes personal legal liability for a resulting unfavorable hiring decision.